collective/collective_folderprotection/README.txt

   * "Rename Protection": Intended for folderish content types, this behavior will protect the content's children for being renamed.
 Note: For this particular behavior, this only protects renaming through the UI, and does not protect the object if it is renamed using manage_renameObjects programatically from its parent.

+This functionality is also available in Archetypes items, by enabling them from the "Actions" tab on each item.

 Installation
 ============

 Just add 'collective_folderprotection' to your eggs list in your buildout and re-run buildout.
+The dexterity is included by the use of the 'dexterity' extra, so make sure to include that, or to pull dexterity separatedly.

 Usage